 Quick Action Is Essential to Prevent Long-Term Harm

+The addiction crisis in Loudoun County Virginia is a serious problem.
 Because opioids – especially heroin – are intensely addictive and overdose is an ever-present possibility, immediate professional intervention and treatment is essential if you or a loved one is addicted to either prescription opioids or heroin.

 Simply quitting – which is nearly impossible anyway – is not safe.
 Treating an opioid addiction should be done in a qualified treatment facility that is appropriately equipped to help people overcome their addiction as safely and comfortably as possible.